ivanahcosta/ivanahcosta.github.io/src/content/projects/ale-app.md

   - Razor
 color: '#0255A5'
 team: [{ name: Felix Kenji, link: /, position: 'UX/UI' }]
-description: "Landing page focused on promoting Ale's application to its customers, with segmented targeting and small interactions based on scrolling the page."
+description: I developed a landing page with a targeted content strategy to promote the Ale's android and iphone app to its customers.
+Working alongside the backend team, we implemented a segmentation approach for content personalization.
+Using scrolling-based interactions, I added subtle, engaging details to the page.
 link: 'https://www.ale.vc'
 thumbnail:
   - ale-app-1.png